A direct approach to prescribing scalar curvature on bundles: Prescribing scalar curvature on fiber bundles with compact structure group

-\begin{proof}[Proof of Theorem \ref{thm:scalar}] According to the hypothesis $2$ and Theorem A in \cite{searle2015lift}, $F$ carries a $G$-invariant Riemannian metric $g_F$ with positive Ricci curvature.
+\begin{proof}[Proof of Theorem \ref{thm:scalar}] The hypotheses of the theorem are the same as Theorem A in \cite{searle2015lift}, ensuring that $F$ carries a $G$-invariant Riemannian metric $g_F$ with positive Ricci curvature.
 Given any Riemannian metric $g_B$ on $B$, consider on $M$ the unique Riemannian submersion metric $g$ such that its fibers are totally geodesic submanifolds isometric to $(F,g_F)$ (see \cite[Proposition 2.7.1, p.
 97]{gw}).
-We reinforce that fact that, to the case of principal bundles, this metric can be made $G$-invariant by defining a Kaluza-Klein $G$-invariant metric on the total space (see \cite[Proposition 5.1, p.
+We reinforce that, in the case of principal bundles, this metric can be made $G$-invariant by defining a Kaluza-Klein $G$-invariant metric on the total space (see \cite[Proposition 5.1, p.
 27]{SperancaCavenaghiPublished}).

 Fix $p\in M$ and let $\{e_i\}_{i=1}^k$ be an orthonormal base for $\mathcal H_p$ and $\{e_j\}_{j=k+1}^n$ be an orthonormal base for $\mathcal V_p.$ Note that $\{e_i\}_{i=1}^k\cup \{e^{-t}e_j\}_{j=k+1}^n$ is a $g_t$-orthonormal base to $T_pM.$ Using the formulae given by Proposition \ref{prop:curvatures} we obtain an expression for the scalar curvature of $g_t$: